 These emotional reactions are linked to color symbolism, a cultural imprinting of what colors represent, and they’re pretty similar all around the world.
 Unsurprisingly, marketing agencies were quick to catch on and utilize this phenomenon in advertising and many other fields.

 Mastering the art of color feelings may be one of the key factors in creating effective campaigns and positive brand reinforcement.

 History of Colors and Feelings

-The effect colors have on feelings is a modern phenomenon, it is hard to say when exactly colors started influencing the human psyche.
-All throughout history colors were used for various things such as an indication of status or for propaganda purposes.
+The effect colors have on feelings is a modern phenomenon, but it is hard to say when exactly colors started influencing the human psyche.
+Throughout history, colors have been used to represent ideas, feelings, and status.
 Nowadays we mostly see colors being used as a means to promote products by invoking certain feelings in people.

 For example, throughout history, the color blue was associated with royalty and aristocrats, however, nowadays marketing experts use this color to create a tranquil and peaceful atmosphere.
 Quite different, right?
 This is mostly due to the fact that our values as a society have progressed and changed throughout the years.

 Due to this rapid development, we have coined a special term to describe the link between colors and feelings: color psychology.

 Color psychology is the study of the influence of colors on the human psyche and behavior.
 Even though there isn’t much dedicated research in this field, color psychology is a huge driving factor for marketing teams, artists, and designers.
 Color psychology tries to figure out just exactly how various color hues affect us, the way we behave and think.